uuupah/11ty_neocities/src/blog/uninstall_spotify.md

 ## the not so good
 ### streaming
-i tried both apple music and tidal back in 2023 and didnt love them. apple music is potentially really good if you have an iphone, but it was laggy and buggy on android and also didnt have an incredible range. tidal also didnt super impress me, but my partner uses it now and seems to like it. if spotify got one thing right, it's dumping their money into ux designers to make an app that is really useable and integrates well with everything else. when i was checking out the alternatives, they didnt feel anywhere close.
+i tried both apple music and tidal back in 2023 and didnt love them. apple music is potentially really good if you have an iphone, but it was laggy and buggy on android and also didnt have an incredible range. tidal also didnt super impress me, but my partner uses it now and seems to like it. if spotify got one thing right, it was dumping their money into ux designers to make an app that is really useable with great integration. when i was checking out the alternatives, they didnt feel anywhere close.

 i already had a bunch of music on bandcamp, but i wanted all of my music to be in one place, and jumping to bandcamp exclusively would give me a fairly limited library. also not an amazing solution